ghostfaceDev06/ILPP/README.md

-# Inter_Linear_Programming
-My repository keeps my codes of Inter Linear Programming's Subjet.
+This repository has goal keep the classroom's examples of Inter Linear Programming.